NYPL/ami-preservation/docs/pages/resources/serviceNow_documentation.md

 - **On-Site Access**
    - On-site access is generally simpler and does not require the additional steps of rights clearance or VIP approval.
 The requested files can be made available more quickly since they remain within the Library's controlled environment.

-These distinctions help ensure that the right steps are taken based on the type of access requested, maintaining efficiency and compliance.

 ## When to Submit an MDR/DAR Form Yourself or When to Direct a Patron to the Permissions Team